Part I: Framework for handling misconduct

 2.1.7 If an employee is found to have breached the Code, an agency head may impose sanctions.
 The available sanctions are listed in s15(1) of the PS Act.
 However, a sanction cannot be imposed on former employees.

-2.1.8 The procedures must comply with the basic procedural requirements contained in the Directions (s15(4)(a) of the PS Act and Chapter 6 of the Directions) and must have due regard to procedural fairness (s15(4)(b) of the PS Act).
+2.1.8 The procedures must comply with the basic procedural requirements contained in the Directions (s15(4)(a) of the PS Act and Part 5 of the Directions) and must have due regard to procedural fairness (s15(4)(b) of the PS Act).
 Section 15(4)(b) of the PS Act explicitly recognises that the administrative law principles of procedural fairness apply to the misconduct action process.

 2.1.9 Most administrative decisions that affect the rights and interests of individuals need to be made in accordance with the rules of procedural fairness and other administrative law principles.
-See Part II, Section 6 Investigative Process of this guide for further information.
+See Investigative Process in Part II, Section 6 of this guide for further information.

 2.1.10 Anyone given responsibility for investigating suspected misconduct, determining whether there has been a breach of the Code and imposing a sanction should have a good understanding of the procedural requirements for making a lawful administrative decision.
 The Administrative Review Council has published better practice guides on administrative decision-making which explain the elements of making sound and lawful administrative decisions.
 Those guides are available at www.arc.ag.gov.au/Publications/Reports/Pages/OtherDocuments.aspx.